cjacker/opensource-toolchain-stm32/README.md

 As any other ARM based MCUs, the toolchain for STM32 consists of:

 * Compiler: GCC / Rust
-* Debugger: OpenOCD/gdb
 * SDKs: Various
   - official SPL in C
   - STM32 Cube/HAL in C
   - libopencm3 in C
   - stm32-hal in rust
   - stm32-rs in rust
-* Programming tool: stm32flash / dfu-util / OpenOCD / pyOCD.
+* Programming tool:
+  - stm32flash / dfu-util for ISP programming
+  - OpenOCD / pyOCD for DAP programming and debugging
+* Debugging: OpenOCD/gdb

 # Compiler